Mercy: Breaking the Chains of Indifference, Hatred, and Revenge

 You’re Invited – Special After-Lecture Party

 As an addition to our Newman Lectures this fall, there will be an “after-lecture party”, perfect for perspective students or for anyone who may be interested in learning more about the overall mission and vision of IPS.
-Guests can submit a special RSVP and then stay a little longer after both the lecture and wine and cheese reception to learn more about IPS.
+Guests can submit a special RSVP and then stay a little longer after the lecture to learn more about IPS.

 For information about the Newman Lectures of previous years, please click here.